GeorgopoulosGiannis/HttpVsMessaging.Benchmarks/README.md

 | Large Payload HTTP    | [View](./benchmarkResults/largepayload_http-report.html) |
 | Large Payload Messaging | [View](./benchmarkResults/largepayload_messaging-report.html) |

-> Note: GitHub won't preview raw HTML in the browser.
-To view them, clone the repo and open them locally, or host them using GitHub Pages or a static file server.

 ## Benchmark Environment

 All benchmarks were executed on a **MacBook Pro M1 Pro (2021)**